aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Enable AWS Backup for whole of organization.
 Specify the new Shared Services (for backup administration) and central backup accounts.
 These accounts should not be enrolled under AWS Control Tower at the start.
         - Specify the KMS key id for Control Tower Backup encryption (alias control-tower-backup-key)

-6. Create **Cloudformation StackSet** to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
+6. Create **CloudFormation StackSet** to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
     - Deployment Region: ap-southeast-5
     - Create new **CloudFormation StackSet**
-    - Permissions: Self-Managed Permissions
+    - Permission Model: Self-Service Permissions
         - IAM Execution Role Name : AWSCloudFormationStackSetExecutionRole
         - IAM admin role ARN : leave blank
     - Template: "lz-delegate-security-services.yaml"